NourDT/air-fullstack-test/readme.md

 - Talk about the tech stack and any libraries used in your project and why you chose them
 - Your design and code should meet these requirements and be sufficiently flexible to allow for future extensibility.
 Code should be well structured and suitably commented.

-## Q&A

-> Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think you are done. **Please make sure you adhere to the deadline mentioned in email/message sent to you along with this link**

-> What if I have a question?

-Email nour@airecruiter.com for any questions.

 ----
 ## Tech stack
 - FRONTEND